International-Data-Spaces-Association/IDS-Deployment-Scenarios/Assessment-Criteria.md

 Graduated deployments signal the highest level of maturity for an IDSA project.
 They consist of productive environments that have achieved a broad acceptance and adoption by organizations.

 In addition to the criteria mentioned in Sandbox stage, Incubating stage also requires deployments to:
-- Secure IDS Certification (for components and operational environments)
+- Have IDS Certification (for components and operational environments)
 - Adopted by multiple organizations and already enabling data sharing in a secure and sovereign way, as defined by IDS standards.

-## Submission/Application Processes
+## How Can I Have My IDS Deployment Scenario Evaluated?
 All IDS Deployment Scenarios can be submitted via the [Data Space Radar form](https://forms.office.com/Pages/ResponsePage.aspx?id=NNZGs_usx0K9RPFVfuibG3WVHeFvj2hHgjU7ZCgshUhUMExMOTdCWDNMSERJTjlIUlRKMVc0QTUxMCQlQCN0PWcu).

 Following this, the maturity assessment of a IDS Deployment Scenario is made in the IDSA Ecosystem Building Calls (also known as "Monday Morning Calls") that take place on Monday mornings (09:00-10:00 CET/CEST).
 These meetings consist of data space experts from various organizations within the IDSA Network.